giagia2002123/Cyclistic-Rider-Behavior-Analysis/README.md

 ## Results and Conlusion

-The results and conclusion of this analysis will be presented in the report file which can be founded on the Documents folder.
+The findings and implications of this analysis will be comprehensively documented in the report file, which is located in the [Documents](https://github.com/giagia2002123/Cyclistic-Rider-Behavior-Analysis/tree/main/Documents) folder.

 ## References